onthegomap/planetiler/planetiler-examples/README.md

 Check out:

 - The other [minimal examples](./src/main/java/com/onthegomap/planetiler/examples)
-- The [basemap profile](../planetiler-basemap) for a full-featured example of a complex profile with processing broken out into a handler per layer
+- The [OpenMapTiles profile](../planetiler-openmaptiles) for a full-featured example of a complex profile with processing broken out into a handler per layer
 - [Planetiler](../planetiler-core/src/main/java/com/onthegomap/planetiler/Planetiler.java) for more options when
   invoking the program
 - [FeatureCollector](../planetiler-core/src/main/java/com/onthegomap/planetiler/FeatureCollector.java)